 ● Insect behaviour

 Alison graduated from Trinity College Dublin with a B.A. in Plant Sciences in 2017 and since graduating has gained experience working in the field.
 In January 2018 she spent 10 weeks working with the ‘Save the Elephants and Bees Project’ in Kenya as a research intern.
 She then spent the summer of 2018 working as a bumblebee field technician with the Institute for Bird Populations, where she conducted floral and bumblebee surveys in Eldorado National Forest in the Sierra Nevada Mountains.
-Alison is now a PhD student in the Stanley Ecology lab in University College Dublin on the SFI funded SUSPOLL project researching the impacts of insecticides on the pollination services that bees provide to Irish crops.
+Alison was a PhD student in the Stanley Ecology lab in University College Dublin on the SFI funded SUSPOLL project researching the impacts of insecticides on the pollination services that bees provide to Irish crops from 2018-2022.
 Her main research interests include;

 The economic and ecological value of pollination services provided by wild bees

 Ed is an ecotoxicologist interested in how to protect wild pollinators from pesticides.
 His work focusses on applied research, answering questions and generating data that can be used by policymakers to effectuate change.
 Ed graduated from the University of Bristol (UK) with an MSci in Biology in 2018, and later completed a PhD (still pending his viva) at Royal Holloway University of London (UK) where he worked on the EU project Poshbee.
 Ed was part of the PROTECTS project studying what options are available to farmers to reduce the impacts of pesticides on pollinators.
 He was also looking to understand what attitudes and behaviours prevent the adoption of alternative crop protection measures to pesticides.